 Note 2: The About Windows screen highlights the edition of Windows 10 as well.
 You find it listed in the first sentence after the copyright notice.

-You may check winver to find out if you have installed the most recent Windows 10 updates on a computer.
+You may check winver to find out if you have installed the most recent Windows 10 feature updates on a computer.
+Knowing the version may also be useful to find out if a guide, tutorial or news article applies to the version of Windows that is installed on your computer.

 If you like our content, and would like to help, please consider making a contribution: